cloudera-labs/hms-mirror/README.md

 `hms-mirror` access each cluster via JDBC and use the RIGHT cluster for *storage* layer access.

-When the RIGHT cluster is using 'non-impersonation' (hive `doas=false`), the *hive* service account on the **RIGHT** cluster (usually `hive`) needs access to the storage layer on the **LEFT** cluster in order to use this data to support sidecar testing, where we use the data of the LEFT cluster but *mirror* the metadata.
+When the RIGHT cluster is using 'non-impersonation' (hive `doas=false`), the *hive* service account on the **RIGHT** cluster (usually `hive`) needs access to the storage layer on the **LEFT** cluster to use this data to support sidecar testing, where we use the data of the LEFT cluster but *mirror* the metadata.

-> Having Ranger on both clusters helps considerably because you can create additional ACL's to provide the access required.
+> Having Ranger on both clusters helps because you can create additional ACLs to provide the access required.

 **OR**